dgroomes/vscode-playground/README.md

   Can I globally configure preferences in VS Code?
 I want word wrap always off, for example.
 * [ ] Create a launch configuration (I have a working one but I haven't explored the feature enough).
 * [ ] Describe how to run the project in debug mode.
+* [x] DONE Updates for 2024
+* [ ] Cursor?
+Document some observations about the controls and interaction of AI things like auto-completion, inline chat, etc.
+  I want to compress the workflow where possible, and get leverage out of the LLM-powered actions.
+* [x] DONE (they are in `~/Library/Application Support/Cursor/User/keybindings.json`) Where are keyboard shortcuts defined?
+Not in the same `settings.json` file right?

 ## Reference